Mining software repositories: Coupled Change Analysis

 The idea in coupled change analysis is that developers change code entities (e.g. files) together frequently for fixing defects or introducing new features.
 These couplings between the entities are often not made explicit in the code or other documents.
 Especially developers new on the project do not know which entities need to be changed together.
 Coupled change analysis aims to extract the coupling out of the version control system for a project.
 By the commits and the timing of changes, we might be able to identify which entities frequently change together.
 This information could then be presented to developers about to change one of the entities to support them in their further changes.

 Commit Analysis

 There are many different kinds of commits in version control systems, e.g. bug fix commits, new feature commits, documentation commits, etc. To take data-driven decisions based on past commits, one needs to select subsets of commits that meet a given criterion.
 That can be done based on the commit message.
+Alternatively, recurrent code change patterns can be automatically identified by analyzing differences between the abstract syntax trees of file revisions within a commit.